ramnarayan-code/eu-ai-act-assistant/README.md

     - The agent will use the `eu_ai_act_retriever` tool to find relevant context.
     - It will stream the answer back to you.
     - **Evaluation**: Shortly after the answer is complete, the "Evaluation Metrics" box below the chat will update with scores for the response's faithfulness and relevancy.

+## Observability with LangSmith

+This project is configured to use [LangSmith](https://smith.langchain.com/) for tracing and monitoring.
+This is extremely effective for:

+- **Tracing LLM Calls**: Inspect the exact inputs and outputs of every chain step.
+- **Debugging**: Quickly identify why an agent took a specific path or tool.
+- **Recording Evaluations**: View the RAG evaluations (Faithfulness/Relevancy) alongside the trace runs for comprehensive analysis.

+To enable it, simply set the `LANGCHAIN_TRACING_V2` and `LANGCHAIN_API_KEY` environment variables before running `docker-compose up`.

 ## Development